Is Anxiety Affecting Your Ability To Feel Connected, Confident or Calm?

 Many people come to BPS having worked with other therapists who were not trained to work specifically with seniors struggling with anxiety or who they couldn’t relate with – which is a waste of time and money.
-At BPS, we’ll conduct a referral assessment and match you with a therapist who is trained and experienced to work with seniors experiencing anxiety and whose personality is a good match for yours.
+At BPS, we’ll conduct a increase the likelihood of a good fit, BPS offers an online therapist directory and match you with a therapist who is trained and experienced to work with seniors experiencing anxiety and whose personality is a good match for yours.
 Once you find that good match, making a commitment to yourself may be one of the most valuable investments there is.
 Imagine feeling and functioning better now and in the long-term on a regular basis and ask yourself what that’s worth.

 If money still is an issue, you can talk with your BPS therapist to see if they work on a sliding scale.
 They may also be able to help you find other lower cost resources in the community.

 At this point in my life, I’m not sure that investing time, money and energy into therapy is really worth it.